-26. A Settlement Class Member who is eligible to opt-out of the Settlements, and who wishes to opt-out, must send a letter requesting exclusion, postmarked by December 7, 2023 to the following address:
+28. A Settlement Class Member who is eligible to opt-out of the Settlements, and

+2016 to the following address:

 Auto Dealer Settlement Exclusions P.O.
-Box 43501 Providence, RI 02940-3501
+Box 6002 Larkspur, CA 94977-6002

-- 27. Except for those members of the Settlement Classes who indirectly purchased the relevant component parts and/or new vehicles containing these component parts in the Included States and who file a timely and proper opt-out, all other dealerships will be deemed Settlement Class members under the Settlements. - 28.
+- 29. Except for those members of the Settlement Classes who indirectly purchased the relevant component parts and/or new vehicles containing these component parts in the Included States and who filed a timely and proper opt-out, all other dealerships will be deemed Settlement Class members under the Settlements. - 30.
 All members of the Settlement Classes shall be bound by the Settlements and by all subsequent proceedings, orders, and judgments in this MDL litigation for the cases in which the member remained in the Settlement Class.
-Any Settlement Class member who properly opts-out of one or more of the Settlements shall not be entitled to relief under, or be affected by, the Settlements from which they opted-out. - 29.
-Potential Settlement Class members who elect to opt-out may later withdraw their opt-out, but only if they accept the terms of the Settlements. - 30.
-Interim Class Counsel for the Dealership Plaintiffs may contact automobile dealerships who file an opt-out and the Dealership Plaintiffs or the settling Defendants may challenge the timeliness and validity of any opt-out request, as well as the right to effect the withdrawal of any opt-out filed and any exclusion which that Settlement Class member wishes to withdraw for purposes of participating in the Settlements.
-The Court shall determine whether any contested opt-out is valid.

-- 31. The notice plan advises Rule 23(b)(3) Settlement Class members in the Included States of the option to exclude themselves from the Settlements and pursue their claims individually and provides sufficient time to exercise this right.
+Any Settlement Class member who properly opts-out of one or more of the Settlements shall not be entitled to relief under, or be affected by, the Settlements from which they opted-out. - 31.
+Potential Settlement Class members who elect to opt-out may later withdraw their opt-out, but only if they accept the terms of the Settlements. - 32.
+Interim Class Counsel for the Dealership Plaintiffs may contact automobile dealerships who file an opt-out and may challenge the timeliness and validity of any opt-out request, as well as the right to effect the withdrawal of any opt-out filed in error and any exclusion which that Settlement Class member wishes to withdraw for purposes of participating in the Settlements.
+The Court shall determine whether any contested opt-out is valid. - 33.
+The notice plan advises Rule 23(b)(3) Settlement Class members in the Included States of the option to exclude themselves from the Settlements and pursue their claims individually and provides sufficient time to exercise this right.
 Notice periods for opting out are "almost wholly an exercise in the Court's discretion."
 In re Potash Antit.
 Litig., 161 F.R.D.
-411, 413 n.4 (D. Minn.
+411, 413, n.4 (D. Minn.
 1995).
-The opt-out period provided relative to the Settlements is reasonable.
+The approximately 60-day opt-out period provided relative to the Settlements is reasonable.
 Fidel, 534 F.3d at 513-15 (6th Cir.
-2008) (affirming 46-day opt-out period and recognizing that publication notice and notice provided to brokerage houses on behalf of stockholders satisfies due process). - 32.
-Federal courts will approve opt-out periods in which the deadline to opt out is approximately 30 days.
+2008) (affirming 46-day opt-out period and recognizing that publication notice and notice provided to brokerage houses on behalf of stockholders satisfies due process).

+34. Federal courts will approve opt-out periods in which the deadline to opt out is approximately 30 days.
 Torrisi v.
 Tucson Elec.
 Power Co., 8 F.3d 1370, 1374-75 (9th Cir.
 1993) (affirming 31-day opt-out period pursuant to dual notice plan, even though one-third of the class members received untimely notice); DeJulius v.
 New England Health Care Emp.
 Pension Fund, 429 F.3d 935, 944 (10th Cir.
 2005) (affirming 32-day opt-out period and noting that "[f]or due process purposes, rather than looking at actual notice rates, our precedent focuses upon whether the district court gave 'the best notice practicable under the circumstance"); In re OCA, Inc. Sec. & Deriv.
 Litig., Civ.
-A. No. 06-2165, 2008 WL 4681369, at 16 (E.D.
+A. No. 06-2165, 2008 WL 4681369, at \16 (E.D.
 La.
 Oct.
 17, 2008) (approving 39-day opt-out period).